 We encode the ordering using colours for maximum three activity patterns thus: blue, purple, orange, ranging from "best" results to "worse" results respectively.
+(For interpretation of the colours, the reader is referred to the web version of this article.)

 We illustrate interpretation through a simple example based on the results we will present in Sect.
-8. For the PAM model with K = 3, inferred from the the data set corresponding to the second month of usage, assume we obtain these results for property VCinitAP and visit counts to an observed state labelled by OverallUsage within N = 50 time-steps: 13.03 for the first activity pattern, which we call AP1, 5.68 for the second activity pattern, which we call AP2, and 5.06 for the third activity pattern, which we call AP3.
+8. For the PAM model with K = 3, inferred from the data set corresponding to the second month of usage, assume we obtain these results for property VCinit{AP} and visit counts to an observed state labelled by OverallUsage within N = 50 time-steps: 13.03 for the first activity pattern, which we call AP1, 5.68 for the second activity pattern, which we call AP2, and 5.06 for the third activity pattern, which we call AP3.
 It is important to observe that AP1, AP2, and AP3 are simply labels that are local to that model.
 Using our colour coding, we have 13.03 for AP1, 5.68 for AP2, and 5.06 for AP3.
 These results are given in the first row, left hand side of Table 3.